What to expect during the water damage rebuild process

-Before water damage restoration can begin, there are a few steps that should be taken first.
+Before water damage rebuild can begin, there are a few steps that should be taken first.
 These steps are an important part of the claims process and may help you in receiving a fair settlement from your insurer.

 Protect yourself and your home